West London derby: Brentford vs Fulham derby

 Fulham and Brentford have competed at the same level for a few periods in their history with the rivalry being fiercest during Fulham's descent to the lower leagues in the 1980s and early 90's.
 The two teams frequently competed between the 1920s and the 1950s in the Football League's various divisions.
 These games always drew bumper crowds and often caused tension on the pitch and the terraces.
 However, Fulham's fortunes on the pitch changed and they went on to play in the upper leagues for several decades until the two sides were to meet regularly again from 1980 onwards, a time when the rivalry was most heated.
 Fulham later went on to win the London Derby cup.

 The two clubs spent a majority of seasons in the same division until the 1997–98 Division Two campaign, which ended with Brentford suffering relegation to Division Three.
 Despite Brentford's promotion straight back to Division Two as Division Three champions in the 1998–99 season, Fulham were crowned Division Two champions and ascended to the Premier League as Division One champions in 2001.

 The 2014–15 Football League Championship season brought Brentford and Fulham together in the same division for the first time since 1998, following Brentford's promotion from League One and Fulham's relegation from the Premier League.

 Prior to meeting in the league, the two sides were drawn together in the League Cup second round on 26 August 2014, with Fulham winning 1–0 at Griffin Park.
 It was the clubs' first meeting in any competitive fixture since a 2–0 league victory to Fulham on 11 April 1998.

+On August 4, 2020, Fulham would win promotion to the English Premier League defeating Brentford at an empty-on-account-of-Covid Wembley Stadium.
+The Championship Match of the English Football League Playoffs would go to extra-time with Fulham narrowly winning by a score of 2-1.
+Fulham's Joe Bryan scored a remarkable free kick from near 40 yards out; catching Brentford's goalkeeper, David Raya, out of position in the 105th minute.
+Bryan would go on to score another goal in the 117th minute.
+Brentford netted a consolation in the 120th through Henrik Dalsgaard.

 In March 2023 the rivalry was said by the BBC to be "growing".